sjm-steffann/dhcpkit/docs/developer/handler.rst

     group that the server is configured to run as.
 This makes sure that e.g. all files created by a handler have the right ownership.

-The easiest way to write a handler factory is to create a subclass of :class:`.HandlerFactory` and creating the :class:`.Handler` in the implementation of the :meth:`~.ConfigElementFactory.create` method.
+The easiest way to write a handler factory is to create a subclass of :class:`.HandlerFactory` and create the :class:`.Handler` in the implementation of the :meth:`~.ConfigElementFactory.create` method.
 Because :class:`.HandlerFactory` is a subclass of :class:`.ConfigSection` you can use its functionality to assist with processing configuration sections.
 If some of the values in the configuration are optional and the default value has to